 After your arrest for DUI, you or a loved one should reach out to an experienced Utah DUI attorney like those at Overson Law, PLLC as soon as possible.
 This is especially important because your initial appearance and bail hearing will occur quickly, usually no more than 72 hours after booking.
 Unless it is a weekend or holiday, the hearing will occur much sooner, sometimes in only a matter of hours.
 The sooner you reach out to us, the more time we will have to familiarize ourselves with your matter and be prepared to stand by your side at these important early proceedings.

 In felony DUI cases, the arraignment will occur later, but in either case, our skilled DUI lawyers are likely to advise you to plead not guilty while we assess the strength of the case against you and try to work out a plea deal with the prosecutor.
 For first offenders, this could include a pre-trial diversion program where your charges are dropped if you complete the program successfully.
-Of course, if you do not wish to take a deal, our skilled trial attorneys at Overson Law, PLLC are always ready and able to take your case to trial.
+Of course, if you do not wish to take a deal, our skilled Utah DUI defense attorneys at Overson Law, PLLC are always ready and able to take your case to trial.

 If Your Have Been Charged with DUI in Utah, Call Our Criminal Defense Lawyers Today

 DUI charges can lead to serious penalties, including high fines, long jail sentences, and the loss of your driving privileges.
 In addition, DUI charges and the potential penalties you can face get more serious if you have been previously convicted of another DUI.
 As such, it is vital that you deal with any DUI charges right away by retaining battle-tested Salt Lake City criminal defense attorneys like those at Overson Law, PLLC as soon after your arrest as possible.
-For a free consultation call us today at (801) 758-2287.
+For a free consultation, call us today at (801) 758-2328.